Hiring Employees in India vs Contractors: 2023 Small Business Guide

 Your job ad needs to describe the duties and responsibilities of the position and the work hours.
 Whether you decide to have your Indian staff work their local hours or your hours, spell out what you expect—this will help you narrow your candidate pool down quickly.

-Post your job ad on job boards Indian workers will see.
+Post your job ad on job boards that Indian workers will see.
 Some of the most common job sites include:

 Learn how to attract the best candidates in our guide to creating effective job advertisements.